MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/New-MgDeviceManagementDeviceConfiguration.md

     - `[DeviceAndAppManagementAssignmentFilterId <String>]`: The Id of the filter for the target assignment.
     - `[DeviceAndAppManagementAssignmentFilterType <String>]`: deviceAndAppManagementAssignmentFilterType

-BODYPARAMETER <IMicrosoftGraphDeviceConfiguration>: Device Configuration.
+BODYPARAMETER <IMicrosoftGraphDeviceConfiguration1>: Device Configuration.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: Read-only.
-  - `[Assignments <IMicrosoftGraphDeviceConfigurationAssignment[]>]`: The list of assignments for the device configuration profile.
+  - `[Assignments <IMicrosoftGraphDeviceConfigurationAssignment1[]>]`: The list of assignments for the device configuration profile.
     - `[Id <String>]`: Read-only.
     - `[Source <String>]`: deviceAndAppManagementAssignmentSource
     - `[SourceId <String>]`: The identifier of the source of the assignment.
 This property is read-only.